In this section

 Dimension 2: Data availability (1–3).
 Can you test the hypothesis with data you currently have?

 Score 3: All required data sources are ingested with sufficient retention.
 The hypothesis is fully testable today.
-Example: authentication anomaly hunt using SigninLogs and AADNonInteractiveUserSignInLogs — both ingested with 90-day retention.
+Example: identity compromise hunt using SigninLogs and AADNonInteractiveUserSignInLogs — both ingested with 90-day retention.

 Score 2: Most required data is available, but one enrichment source is missing or has limited retention.
 The hypothesis is testable but with reduced visibility.
 Example: OAuth consent hunt using AuditLogs (available) but AADServicePrincipalSignInLogs (not ingested) — consent events visible, post-consent app behavior partially blind.